suffolklibraries/lgc/content/collections/events/pre-christmas-lights-switch-on-family-fun.md

     content:
       -
         type: text
-        text: 'The Museum shop will be open for all your Christmas gift needs and The Bakery in King''s Yard. ' -
+        text: 'The Museum shop will be open for all your Christmas gift needs and The Bakery located in the King''s Yard will also be open, selling refreshments. '
+  -
     type: heading
     attrs: